 All product costs will be sent to the Inventory Asset item designated in your QuickBooks Online setup page.

 Shipping costs are not automatically included.
-You can create a 'Shipping costs' product with no tax, no price and no inventory tracking in Vend, and add it to the order when it is received to track stock costs for each order.
+You can create a 'Shipping costs' product with no tax, no price and no inventory tracking in Retail POS, and add it to the order when it is received to track stock costs for each order.

 Stock Adjustments - breakage, wastage, shrinkage and inventory counts